jackBlaster/Game_Of_Life-BIVILLE-CDOF2/README.md

 ﻿# Game_Of_Life-BIVILLE-CDOF2
  ## Presentation
+ Welcome to Game of Life !
  This project will allow you to visualize many patterns that can be identified in the grid of Game Of Life.
  ## Prerequisites
  You need Python 3.11
- You to have windows-curses library, if not run :
+ You also need to have windows-curses library, if not run this command :
  ```bash
     pip install windows-curses
  ```